Event

 These converations are important and impactful

-Election Disinformation can spread in our communities.
+Election lies can spread and confuse voters in our communities.

 Misinformation is when someone accidentally shares inaccurate information.
 This tends to happen when people attempt to share information; however we get things wrong because we do not have all of the facts.
 This includes our friends and family who have fallen victim to disinformation.